Implicit k-d tree: Nomenclature and references

 The terms "min/max k-d tree" and "implicit k-d tree" are sometimes mixed up.
 This is because the first publication using the term "implicit k-d tree" did actually use explicit min/max k-d trees but referred to them as "implicit k-d trees" to indicate that they may be used to ray trace implicitly given iso surfaces.
 Nevertheless, this publication used also slim k-d trees which are a subset of the implicit k-d trees with the restriction that they can only be built over integer hyperrectangles with sidelengths that are powers of two.
-Implicit k-d trees as defined here have recently been introduced, with applications in computer graphics.
+In the 00s, implicit k-d trees as defined here were introduced, with applications in computer graphics.
 As it is possible to assign attributes to implicit k-d tree nodes, one may refer to an implicit k-d tree which has min/max values assigned to its nodes as an "implicit min/max k-d tree".